Crystal & Fantasy Caves, Bermuda

 Crystal Cave Bermuda

-The deep clear water of the lake is spectacular and interspersed with stunning colors like marine blues and aquatic deep greens and submerged rock formations.
-What makes it especially unique is the fact that the water here is directly fed by the ocean, that means, these caves have a subterranean connection with the Atlantic Ocean and the water that flows through it is actually salt water.
-It is actually a combination of sea water and rain water, and the level of water also rises at high tide.
+The water at the lake is directly fed by the ocean, which means, the cave has subterranean connection with the ocean.
+The water that flows in is actually a combination of sea water and rain water, and the level of water also rises at high tide.

 As you walk over the bridge and look up, you will see stalactites dripping from the ceiling.
 If you look down through the perfectly clear water, you see stalagmites rising from the cave floor.
 The unimaginable complexity of these calcium carbonate structures is mind boggling.